rantt/ifyouweregone/README.md

 # If You Were Gone...

 A few examples of an endless runner.

+*	The Run - side-scrolling runner
+* 	The Fall - Dodging platforms in a free fall.
+*  The Climb - Jump from platform to platform moving upward.

-Designed for the onegamea mong.com (#1GAM) challenge.
+Designed for the onegameamonth.com (#1GAM) challenge.
 The theme was "Resolution", so this has a simple story of a relationship being resolved and the characters/environment are in simple geometric low resolution.

 Developed using [Phaser.js](http://phaser.io)